Dress Code and Grooming Requirements & Employees' Legal Rights

 An employer has the right to require employees to wear a uniform.
 They can also require employees to fit into a certain weight range and size of uniform, as long as this does not result in gender discrimination.
 If the job involves sex appeal, the employer may require employees to wear a uniform that emphasizes this aspect of the job.
 Requiring revealing or provocative outfits is not allowed if it is not related to a legitimate business purpose.
 Inappropriately imposing this requirement may give rise to a sexual harassment claim.

 Your employer can deduct the cost of your uniform from your paycheck, as long as this does not cause your wages to fall below the minimum wage required by the Fair Labor Standards Act (FLSA).
-An employer cannot require you to wear clothing that it sells or otherwise make a profit from requiring you to wear a uniform.
+An employer cannot require you to wear clothing that it sells or otherwise make a profit from.

 Issues Related to Grooming